Kilkenny’s utter dominance of Leinster Schools hurling continues

 And they have won only one Under-21 Leinster title in that period.
 While there’s been no Under-21 All-Ireland triumph since 2008.

+Kilkenny however have won 10 of the last 12 Leinster senior titles.

+In their All-Ireland success in 2009 (four in a row), there were 15 St Kieran’s past-pupils involved.

-Perhaps the success of their school teams has been having a negative impact on preparations for their underage county teams, or perhaps these two schools are just commiting far more effort and resourcers into schools hurling than in competing counties?
+Perhaps the success of their school teams has been having a negative impact on the preparations of their underage county teams in recent years?
+With players occupied until the end of March.

-Nevertheless while the intercounty underage results would suggest that Leinster is set to become a lot more competitive at senior level, the schools championship tells us otherwise.
+Nevertheless while intercounty underage results would suggest that Leinster is set to become a lot more competitive at senior level, the schools championship certainly tells us otherwise.